hasura/react-check-auth/README.md

 `check-auth` is a tiny react component helps you make auth checks declarative in your react or react-native app.
 Any component can declaratively toggle based on whether the user is logged in or not.

-This component uses React 16's new context API.
-This component is just ~100LOC, it's ideal to use as boilerplate/reference of using the new context API too to pass information from a component to arbitrarily deep child components.
+This component uses [React 16's new context API](https://reactjs.org/docs/context.html) and is just ~100 LOC.
+It can also serve as a boilerplate for getting familiar with using the context API to pass information from a parent component to arbitrarily deep child components.

 # Motivation

-In a typical app UI, once the user logs in, different components in the application will display different infomration depending on whether the user is logged in or not.
-For example, a "welcome user" label or a "login button" on a Header.
+In a typical app UI, depending on whether the user logs in, components in the application display different infomration.

-More commonly, routing or certain app components need to be protected.
-For example, `/home` should redirect to `/login` if the user is not logged in and `/login` should redirect to `/home` if the user is logged in.
+For example, a "welcome user" label or a "login button" on a header.
+Or using this information with routing, `/home` should redirect to `/login` if the user is not logged in, and `/login` should redirect to `/home` if the user is logged in.

 ## Before `check-auth`

-The *irritating* work required to implement this is that:
-1. On load, your app must make a request to some kind of a verifyUser or a fetchUser endpoint to check if the existing persisted token/cookie is available and valid
+1. On load, your app must make a request to some kind of a `/verifyUser` or a `/fetchUser` endpoint to check if the existing persisted token/cookie is available and valid.
-2. You need to store that information in app state and pass it as a prop all through your component tree just so that that child components can access it
-3. Or you can use something like `redux` to store the state and `connect()` any component that needs this information
+2. You need to store that information in app state and pass it as a prop all through your component tree just so that that child components can access it or use `redux` to store the state and `connect()` the consuming component.

 ## After `check-auth`

 1. You specify the `authUrl` endpoint as a prop to a wrapper component called `<AuthProvider`.
-2. You access logged-in information using a child component called `<AuthConsumer>` that you can use anywhere in the app
+2. You access logged-in information by wrapping your react component/element in `<AuthConsumer>` that has the latest props.

 You don't need to make an API request, or pass props around, or manage state/reducers/connections in your app.

 # Examples

-## Example 0: Setup for web (if signin/login had set a cookie)
+## Example 0: Setup for web

 Wrap your react app in a `AuthProvider` component that has an endpoint to fetch basic user information.
 This works because if the user had logged in, a cookie would already be present.
 For using authorization headers, check the docs after the examples.